-If you’re looking for a criminal attorney in The Villages of Sumter County, FL, our firm has been specializing in criminal law for over a decade.
+If are accused of or charged with a crime, you need a qualified The Villages criminal defense attorney to represent you.
 With experience in both the prosecution and defense side of the courtroom, we’re uniquely equipped to defend clients facing criminal charges.
-The Washo Law Firm, P.A. has a criminal law office conveniently located right next to the Sumter County courthouse and jail.
+Our criminal law firm is also conveniently located right next to the Sumter County courthouse and jail.

 An individual can be charged with a felony or misdemeanor for drug possession depending on the amount of drugs the individual has in their possession.
 Examples of drugs that fall under this charge include marijuana, cocaine, heroin, ecstasy, methamphetamine or any other illegal drugs.
 An individual can also be charged with possession of drug paraphernalia.
 Drug paraphernalia can include items such as syringes, pipes, water pipes, bongs, spoons, rolling papers, scales, and bags.